barad1tos/Python-Scripts/Genres Autoupdater v2.0/readme.md

 - **Dry Run Simulation**: Tests changes without applying them to your music library
 - **Detailed Logging**: Comprehensive logs for monitoring and debugging
 - **Configurable Exception Handling**: Allows specific artists or albums to be excluded from processing
+- **Year Synchronization**: Tracks and albums are now synchronized with `old_year` and `new_year` fields, ensuring accurate year updates and preventing redundant processing.
+- **Unified Change Reporting**: All changes (genre, year, name, etc.) are consolidated in a single CSV report, with clear change types and before/after values.
+- **Album Year Caching**: Album years are cached in both memory and a persistent CSV, minimizing API calls and ensuring consistency across runs.
+- **Skip Processed Albums**: The script automatically skips albums that already have a definitive year, reducing unnecessary updates and API usage.
+- **Robust Analytics**: HTML analytics reports now include grouped statistics, per-function timing, and error/success rates for all major operations.
+- **Improved AppleScript Handling**: Enhanced error handling, diagnostics, and argument passing for all AppleScript operations, including bulk property updates.
+- **Dry Run & Full Sync Support**: Both dry run and full sync scripts are updated to use the new CSV structure and reporting system.

 ## Prerequisites